prakashr3/IntegrationHub/DeloitteCustomerAPI/README.md

  **POST Success Response:**

-  <_What should the status code be on success and is there any returned data?
+  <_What should the status c1ode be on success and is there any returned data?
 This is useful when people need to to know what their callbacks should expect!_>

   * **Code:** 200 <br />
     **Content:** `{ id : 12 }`